 In the Sam & Max episode "What's New, Beelzebub?", Satan is a rather ineffectual middle management of Hell, LLC.
 He has no respect from his subordinates, and is at the beck and call of the Big Bad, who eventually fires him.

-Satan from Puyo Puyo and Madou Monogatari is a pathetic Stalker with a Crush for protagonist Arle Nadja, whose schemes are frequently ridiculous or pointless (such as increasing the power of the sun so he can get a tan and attract girls), and always foiled by Arle and Kaa-kun.
+Satan from Puyo Puyo and Madou Monogatari is a pathetic Stalker with a Crush for protagonist Arle Nadja, whose schemes are frequently ridiculous or pointless (such as increasing the power of the sun so he can get a tan and attract girls), and is always foiled by her and Carbuncle.

 The Devil from Dinosaur Comics spends all his time talking to T-Rex about video games and internet slang.
 And he drinks grape juice from concentrate.